-Outside the roller door to Leichhardt’s newest cafe is a wonky parking sign.
+Outside the roller door of this Leichhardt cafe is a wonky parking sign.
 Its mangled posture is evidence of some untold malady long ago, perhaps when the site was a wholesale furniture outlet, or before that a paint store.
-As of last week, though, the warehouse conversion is home to The Carpenter cafe and that wonky sign is likely the place’s only imperfection.
+As of March, though, the warehouse conversion is home to The Carpenter cafe and that wonky sign is likely the place’s only imperfection.

 Owners Richy Che and Phil Huang are newcomers to the cafe business; they have backgrounds in interior design and music respectively.
 Even though Che designed Narwee’s Little Alley and Meet Mica in Surry Hills, working on his own place wasn’t an easy undertaking.
 “There's a lot more pressure when you’re your own client.
 I knew that any rough edges would drive me crazy, so we worked really hard to nail the design from the get-go,” he says.